-In this odd boating season of 2020 many, if not all, Chesapeake Bay boaters may change their plans from their usual weekend fare.
+In this odd boating season of covid many, if not all, Chesapeake Bay boaters may change their plans from their usual weekend fare.
 Social distancing will dictate our choices as boaters and families.
-Some of our favorite festivals may be canceled; some of our favorite dock bars may be closed, only offering takeout, or perhaps—in the not-so-distant future—too crowded for your family’s comfort.
 Luckily for healthy boating families, the Chesapeake offers endless tributaries to explore and anchorages to discover for the day or the weekend.

 Here are some tips on family boating and tried and true destinations to put on your summer to-go list as Mother Nature finally brings us the season we’d dreamed about while cooped up at home:

 Family Boating Tips

 No matter your age, you can have more fun at anchor with some toys to play with or float around on.
 Pack into your boat as many floating toys as you have room for and/or energy to blow up: pool noodles, beach balls, inflatable slides, inner tubes, floating islands and lounge chairs, saddle floats, and standup paddleboards.

 Depending on the size of your boat and your family, playing games can make a quiet evening at anchor livelier and more memorable.
 Among boaters’ favorites are dominoes, Mexican train dominoes, gin rummy or other card games, Bananagrams, Uno, Spot-It, Rummikub, Yahtzee, Apples To Apples, Five Crowns, Phase 10, Clue (travel set), and checkers (travel set).

 Make music together.

 One Chesapeake cruising family we know recommends keeping a basket of musical instruments onboard and having a “family band” in the evenings, playing guitars, ukuleles, tambourines, shaker eggs, and clackers.